 Containers are an abstraction at the application layer that packages code and dependencies together.
 Multiple containers can run on the same machine and operating system, sharing the kernel with other containers, each running as isolated processes in the user space.

-Key Benefits of Containers
+Key Benefits of Docker Containers

-- Containers are faster and lighter to ship as they house the minimum requirements to run your application
+- Docker Containers are faster and lighter to ship as they house the minimum requirements to run your application

 - Containers can be versioned, shared, and archived